Understanding Asthma Medications (cont.)

 Who should not use these medications

-Individuals who are allergic to beta-agonists should not take these drugs.
+Individuals who are allergic to any components of the inhaled product should not take these drugs.

 Drug or food interactions